-In which I review Hotel du Lac, Anita Brookner’s 1984 novel about a romance novelist holidaying at a Swiss hotel while she ponders her unhappy life and unsatisfactory relationships.
+In which I review Hotel du Lac, Anita Brookner’s 1984 novel about a romance novelist holidaying at a Swiss hotel, in exile from a failed relationship.

 What it’s about: Geneva, Switzerland, the 1980s.
-Miss Edith Hope, a middle-aged Englishwoman and writer of romance novels, takes a holiday at a hotel near Lake Geneva at the insistence of her friends, after Edith causes a scandal by jilting her fiancé on their wedding day.
-In a series of letters composed to her long-term lover David, she describes the fellow inhabitants of the hotel: Mrs Pusey, a wealthy and self-satisfied widow and her vacuous daughter Jennifer; Madame de Bonneuil, an elderly woman exiled to the hotel by her son; and Monica, an unhappy society wife attempting to cure her anorexia so she can bear her husband an heir.
-Edith reflects on her life in London, and her secret relationship with David, a married man from whom she conceals her love for fear of losing him or breaking up his family.
-Tired of the company of the other women, Edith spends time with Mr Neville, the owner of a successful technology company, who correctly diagnoses that she is bored and lonely.
-Mr Neville makes her an offer of marriage, explaining that he wants a “safe” wife who will behave appropriately and not embarrass him (like his former wife who ran off with a younger man).
-He explains that their life will be based not on love but mutual respect, and that each of them will be free to pursue affairs provided it is done discreetly.
-Mr Neville persuades Edith that marriage will improve her social position and allow her to act as she pleases rather than kowtowing politely to people like the Puseys.
-Depressed and demoralised, Edith decides to accept his proposal, and writes David a letter, explaining that she loves him but will never see him again.
-Edith goes to post the letter, but sees Mr Neville leaving Jennifer’s room, presumably after a night-time liaison.
+After jilting her fiancé at the altar, Miss Edith Hope, a middle-aged Englishwoman and writer of romance novels, takes a holiday at a hotel near Lake Geneva.
+In a series of letters composed to her married lover David, she describes the fellow inhabitants of the hotel: Mrs Pusey, a wealthy, self-satisfied widow and her vacuous daughter Jennifer; Madame de Bonneuil, an elderly woman exiled to the hotel by her neglectful son; and Monica, an unhappily married society wife with an eating disorder.
+Edith reflects on her relationship with David, whom she loves, and recent, disastrous attempts to marry a dull, well-meaning neighbour.
+Edith meets Mr Neville, a hard-headed businessman who offers to marry her, sneering at her romantic notions and persuading her that marriage will improve her social status.
+Depressed and demoralised, Edith decides to accept his proposal.
+She writes David a letter, explaining that she loves him but will never see him again.
+While going to post the letter, she sees Mr Neville leaving Jennifer’s room, presumably after a night-time liaison.
 Edith tears up the letter, books the next flight to London, and sends a telegram to David saying “Returning”.

 Why it’s a classic: Hotel du Lac was Anita Brookner’s fourth novel, and her fourth book in the space of four years, since her debut A Start In Life in 1981.
 Brookner came to writing fiction comparatively late – she was 53 when A Start In Life was published – after a distinguished career as an art historian and academic at the Courtauld Institute.
 (Random fact: Brookner’s mentor at the Courtauld was Anthony Blunt, who was later revealed to be a spy for the Soviets and the recruiter of “Cambridge Five” spy Guy Burgess, who defected to Russia in the 1960s.
 Blunt reportedly had Brookner visit a fellow spy in hospital and report his conversations, which she did unthinkingly, not realising she was being used as a go-between until Blunt’s secret life was revealed).